aaqibpanjwani/aaqibpanjwani.github.io/Anger.md

 19. ~~react~~
 20. **regulate**
 21. Repeat all steps if necessary as many times as possible, until exhausted, then proceed to the next step.
 22. **If all else fails, every single attempt has been "thwarted".
-Step. up. push. back. and leave.**
+Step.
+Up.
+Push.
+Back. and Leave.**